+6. Reclassification

-- 5. Order of Salary Calculation.
-Multiple categories of pay increases awarded simultaneously shall be calculated in the following order: - A. Cost of living adjustment. - B. Merit. - C. Selective adjustment. - D. Promotion. - 6.
-Reclassification. - A. If the City Administrator reclassifies a position to a higher level, the City Administrator shall adjust the incumbent's salary to at least the minimum of the new range and may give a 0-15% salary increase, based upon increased responsibility and job classification. - B. A reclassification increase in compensation is subject to the availability of funds. - C. If the City Administrator reclassifies a position to a lower level, as the result of job restructuring causing the loss of responsibility or changes in other compensable factors, i.e., difficulty, working conditions, or minimum qualifications; reduction in compensation may take place if the incumbent's salary exceeds the maximum of the new range.
+- a.
+If the City Administrator reclassifies a position to a higher level, the City Administrator shall adjust the incumbent's salary to at least the minimum of the new range and may give a 0-15% salary increase, based upon increased responsibility and job classification. - b.
+A reclassification increase in compensation is subject to the availability of funds. - c.
+If the City Administrator reclassifies a position to a lower level, as the result of job restructuring causing the loss of responsibility or changes in other compensable factors, i.e., difficulty, working conditions, or minimum qualifications; reduction in compensation may take place if the incumbent's salary exceeds the maximum of the new range.
 In such cases the employee pay rate shall be adjusted to the maximum of new pay grade and be eligible for future general adjustments to the pay plan to reflect market or cost-of-living - 7.
 Demotion.
-If an employee is demoted, either voluntarily or involuntarily, the City Administrator may treat the employee's salary according to the reclassification policy stated above or reduce the salary. - 8.
-Benefits. - 1.
-Suspended Employee. - i.
+If an employee is demoted, either voluntarily or involuntarily, the City Administrator may treat the employee's salary according to the reclassification policy stated above or reduce the salary.

+8. Benefits

+- a.
+Suspended Employee - i.
 An employee suspended for disciplinary reasons shall continue to receive Lehi City contributions to retirement, health, dental, disability and life insurance programs. - ii.
 The employee shall pay the employee portion of insurance premiums to continue coverage through the period of suspension.

-Subject: Separation and Severance Pay
+Section III: Compensation Policies Subject: Separation and Severance Pay